 - Gather materials.
 Remember, collagen is found in the skin, bone, joint material, cartilage, and eggshell membrane of animals.
 Even bone broth powder can be an ingredient (Yes, we use bone broths in our complex!)
-If the collagen is a multi collagen supplement (like ours), multiple animals will be used for sourcing (cows, chickens, fish) which will give you all 5 types of collagen.
+If the collagen is a multi collagen (see: What is Multi Collagen Protein?), multiple animals will be used for sourcing (cows, chickens, fish) which will give you all 5 types of collagen.

 - Collagen is extracted through a process of boiling (hydrolysis).
 Remember, this allows the protein to be broken down and bio-available.

 Following these first two steps is also how bone broth is made — except instead of using just water, bone broth is also boiled with aromatic veggies.